Women's Participation in Open Source Software: A Survey of the Literature: Introduction

-Researchers have been trying to understand the low representation rate of women in OSS, as well as to learn more about their challenges and the strategies that can be adopted to attract and retain this underrepresented population.
-Existing research suggests that gender bias and sexist behavior pervades OSS~\cite{nafus2012patches,gallego2015open}.
-Women reported that feel frustrated when they are the only woman on a development team and when their input is not requested, despite their competence in certain areas of the project ~\cite{lee2019floss}.
-While OSS projects idealize a strict meritocracy in which quality speaks for itself~\cite{feller2000framework}, there are several biases that undermine women, who feel their quality is not able to speak for itself and report experiencing the ``impostor syndrome''~\cite{vasilescu2015gender}.
+Although OSS organizations have been taking actions to increase gender diversity and placing more women in leadership positions, the numbers are still low.
+Women represent only 5.2\% of the contributors in Apache Software Foundation~\cite{asf2016survey} and 9.9\% in Linux kernel~\cite{bitergia2016survey}, two of the largest and best-known OSS communities.
+Existing research suggests that gender bias and sexist behavior pervade OSS~\cite{nafus2012patches,gallego2015open}.
+While OSS projects idealize a strict meritocracy wherein quality speaks for itself~\cite{feller2000framework}, several biases undermine women, who feel their quality is not able to speak for itself and report experiencing ``impostor syndrome''~\cite{vasilescu2015gender}.
 Gender biases can represent a ``glass floor'' and a persistent barrier to entry~\cite{mendez2018open,padala2020gender}.
-To avoid negative bias, some women hide their gender by using neutral aliases~\cite{lee2019floss,vasilescu2015perceptions}.
+To avoid negative gender-based biases, some women hide their gender by using neutral aliases in their profile~\cite{lee2019floss,vasilescu2015perceptions}.

-Although there are many published scientific studies investigating women's participation in Open Source Software, the findings are scattered in multiple fields and venues, and the results are disconnected from one another.
+Although many published scientific studies investigate women's participation in OSS, the findings are scattered across multiple fields and venues, and the results are disconnected from one another.
 Summarizing and aggregating existing research can help communities fully comprehend women's participation in OSS to define proper mechanisms to increase the number of women contributors and produce new knowledge by connecting previously dissociated research.
-Therefore, the purpose of this study is as follows:

-\textit{\textbf{Purpose.} To review, summarize, and synthesize the current state of research on women's participation in Open Source Software.}
+Therefore, the purpose of this study is as follows: \textit{To review, summarize, and synthesize the current state of research on women's participation in Open Source Software.}

-Through a systematic mapping of the literature including database search, backward and forward snowballing, and input from prolific authors, we selected and retrieved information from 51 primary studies published between 2000 and 2021.
-Our contributions include identifying: the frequency of women's participation, the characteristics of the women who contribute to OSS, the ways women contribute and the acceptance rates of their contributions, their motivations to participate, the challenges they face as OSS contributors, and the strategies OSS communities can employ to help attract and retain women.
+Through a systematic mapping of the literature, including database search, backward and forward snowballing, and input from prolific authors, we selected and retrieved information from 51 primary studies published between 2000 and 2021.
+Our contributions include characterizing who the women contributors to OSS are, what are their motivations to contribute, what types of contributions they make, what challenges they face while contributing, and what strategies can mitigate these challenges and support women's participation in OSS.